This recipe is a paid collaboration with Natures Charm, all views are my own.

 Ways to decorate Ferrero rocher cake

-Store this vegan Ferrero rocher cake in an airtight container or cover with cling film and refrigerate it until a couple of hours before serving.
+Store this vegan Ferrero rocher cake in an airtight container or cover it with cling film and refrigerate it for a couple of hours before serving.
 Remove it from the fridge for about 2 hours before serving to allow the frosting to come to room temperature.